mp4096/no-more-f5/README.md

 Ok, you should be ready to go!
 Create a dummy testing event (just use an empty dict `{}` as context) and see if you've got a digest in your inbox!

+### Configuring CloudWatch logs retention

+One more thing:
+Go to CloudWatch and configure log retention for your `no-more-f5` log group.
+Set it to something reasonable, e.g. 7 days.
+Storing a lot of logs (several GBs) might be expensive and it's just not worth it in this case.

 ### How much is the fish?

 No idea, I'll update this when I get my first monthly bill.
 But probably not much.